domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 You can't be funny at the beach. --Jerry Seinfeld via James Pietragallo, both American comedians

 The best way to control the opposition is to lead it ourselves. --Vladimir Lenin, Former Premier of the Soviet Union

+We do for today what we can't do for forever. --Mother of Mitchell S. Jackson, American writer